DanielPasion/DanielPasion/README.md

-- 👋 Hi, My name is Daniel Pasion and I am currently attending Cal Poly Pomona.
+- 👋 Hi, My name is Daniel Pasion and I am a second year at Cal Poly Pomona
 -
 - 👀 I’m currently interested in expanding my knowledge in the realms of Software Engineering and Data Analytics
 -